 – Need to buy books as well as e-books.

 – Use of extra copybooks causing schoolbags to remain just as heavy as before.

 The main issue is the cost.
 The quote given was €680-€720 including the cost of an iPad 2 for 3 years in comparison to €150 Book Rental.
 We feel given that many teachers are using this technology in the classroom it was unnecessary to encourage the school in this direction yet.

 We did however come up with the idea of books in classrooms.
 We are delighted to say the school took it on board and they bought full sets for the classrooms for all subjects apart from English, Irish, Maths, French and Spanish for the 1st years.
 2nd and 3rd years benefit in some subjects.
 Obviously this sorts both problems of bad backs, as well as overfull lockers.
 From the book rental point of view, obviously the books are returned in much better condition as they are not written on during class nor is there any wear from being in and out of a bag/locker all day.

 A survey was carried out with all parents about the school uniform.
 Of the parents who responded to the survey 90% supported a uniform, 65% were happy with the current provision.
 Paying heed to the results we have decided to not visit this subject until 2019/2020.
 Though this may not suit everyone, we have to go with the majority.

 We spent a lot of time in the last number of years looking into this from every angle possible.
 To sum it up, as it stands the concession system is still working fine, however we have had discussions with both parents as well as bus companies about the possibility of parents setting up their own scheme as in some other schools, if necessary, in the future.
 This will not be reviewed unless the current situation changes.

+The PA assists with fund raising for computers and the school’s IT representative liaises with the PA.
 One classroom has been updated with 20 new computers with help from the Parents Association.